dzlab/dzlab.github.io/_posts/2026-08-11-ai-code-review-agents.md

 ### Evaluation Needs A Golden Set

-You cannot improve an AI reviewer by vibe.
+We cannot improve an AI reviewer by vibe.
 Save examples of:

 - security regressions caught in review;
 - incidents caused by code changes;